Fuyukai/chiru/docs/source/tutorials/01_basic_bot.rst

 .. code-block:: python

-    async def handle_message_create(context: EventContext, evt: MessageCreate):
+    async def handle_message_creates(channel: DispatchChannel):
+        async for (ctx, evt) in channel:
             # No bot messages!
 You don't want to get stuck in a loop.
             if evt.message.author.bot:
-            return
+                continue

             # Ignore all messages that aren't about me.
             if "bot name" not in evt.message.content:
-            return
+                continue

 Now, we can respond to a message on the channel it came through, like so: